anna sui has made a global empire out of her teenage dreams | read | i-D

 Anna Sui's world is all-encompassing.
 Entering her Broome Street store or her Garment District showroom, it engulfs you like the smell of patchouli or the fuzz of a shearling coat, and it floods you with the same nostalgic magic.
 Fifteen floors above West 39th Street, her studio is a Tiffany-lamped Shangri-La, anchored by red lacquered floorboards and lavender walls.
 It contains the same rococo furniture (bought at the now long-gone 26th Street flea market and painted black) that filled her first-ever store at 113 Greene Street, a 90s clubhouse for her friends like Naomi Campbell and Steven Meisel.

-Moving through her showroom, wearing a patterned charcoal dress overgrown with sequined appliqué roses, Anna is almost camouflaged among the clothes of her fall/winter 17 collection, distinguishable only by her thick black bob.
-The racks are a crush of red velvet, teal paisley, and gold brocade that conjures my mom's descriptions of Biba in its heyday.
+Moving through her showroom, wearing a patterned charcoal dress overgrown with sequined appliqué roses, Anna is almost camouflaged among the clothes of her autumn/winter 17 collection, distinguishable only by her thick black bob.
+The racks are a crush of red velvet, teal paisley, and gold brocade.
 Even Anna's nails are painted a glossy black sprinkled with silver glitter.

 Anna Sui's time has come again.
 Or rather the fashion world is once more interested in her breed of immersive maximalism.
 Alessandro Michele's romantic, referential collections for Gucci seem to have helped shift fashion's focus back to the tactile, the highly ornamented, the feel-it-in-your-gut desirable.
 Or perhaps enough time has passed since Anna sold her first piece of clothing, from her Chelsea apartment in 1981, that we're nostalgic for her early days again — and that particular era of free-wheeling New York creativity.

-Today, a retrospective of Anna's career opens at The Fashion and Textile Museum in London, displaying over 125 of her runway looks.
-And next week she will launch a book, written by fashion critic Tim Blanks, that will also survey her four decades in fashion.
+A retrospective of Anna's career has now opened at The Fashion and Textile Museum in London, displaying over 125 of her runway looks.
+And this week she will launch a book, written by fashion critic Tim Blanks, that will also survey her four decades in fashion.
 It's a scrapbook of memories, sketches, playlists, and reference images arranged partly chronologically and partly according to Anna's recurring inspirations: mod, punk, grunge, Victoriana, Americana, hippie.

 "I guess for a young girl it all starts in her bedroom," Anna writes in her own introduction to the book.